ISSUED AT: 05:32 PM

 Neutral El Niño/Southern Oscillation (ENSO) To Persist Throughout Rest Of The 2019 Wet Season

 During July 2019, sea surface temperatures (SSTs) in the Eastern and Central Equatorial Pacific Ocean cooled to ENSO-neutral levels (meaning neither El Niño nor La Niña) and have remained at neutral levels during August 2019.
 Accompanying temperature anomalies of the subsurface waters have also been nearaverage, while the patterns of most atmospheric variables also show ENSO-neutral conditions.
 The overall consensus by climate model forecasts along with climate experts assessment of the environmental conditions favour ENSO-neutral to persist throughout the rest of year.
 As such, the Meteorological Services Division ENSO Monitor switches to neutral.

 What does this mean for Trinidad and Tobago?

-Guide: An El Niño is declared when the average SSTs in the central and eastern equatorial Pacific Ocean become at least 0.5oC warmer than average in the preceding month and the warming is expected to persist for five consecutive overlapping three-month periods.
-This must occur together with a corresponding change in overlying the atmospheric circulation, manifested by: reduced rainfall and thunderstorm activity over Indonesia and increased rainfall activity over the central or eastern Pacific Ocean; weakened easterly low-level winds or westerly wind anomalies in the low levels across the equatorial western Pacific Ocean; and westerly upper-level wind anomalies in the eastern Pacific Ocean.
+Guide: An El Niño (La Niña) is declared when the average SSTs in the central and eastern equatorial Pacific Ocean become at least 0.5oC warmer than average ( -0.5oC cooler than average) in the preceding month and the warming (cooling) is expected to persist for five consecutive overlapping three-month periods.
+This must occur together with a corresponding change in the overlying atmospheric circulation.
 The TTMS El Niño/La Niña Watch is activated when the ENSO Outlook indicates a probability of approximately 50% chance or greater for development of El Niño or La Niña.